ZhangPeibin/ZhangPeibin/README.md

 ------
 ✊I'm peibin , Fullstack developer from 🇨🇳 💖.
 Currently living web3 universe🤘

-I have 10 years of development experience, 7 years of mobile development and 3 years of leading a team to build in web3.
+✊I have 10 years of development experience, 7 years of mobile development and 3 years of leading a team to build in web3.
 - 🔭 I’m currently working on Web3
 - 🌱 I’m currently building  Solidity & React
 - 😎 I'm studying Solidity & React  now